alberto-morales/microservices-java-training-course/docs/RESTFul-Web-Service-Spring-Boot.md

 ```
 So the above `Pong` class is a resource representation class for a pong message.
 Spring uses the Jackson JSON library to automatically marshal instances of type `Pong` into JSON.

 Now we will introduce a controller and that will serve `Pong`.
-In Springâ€™s approach to building RESTful web services, HTTP requests are handled by a controller.
+In Spring approach to building RESTful web services, HTTP requests are handled by a controller.
 Controller `classes/components` are easily identified by the `@RestController` annotation, and the below PongController will handle GET requests for `/pong/user` by returning a new instance of the `Pong` class.

 Now just follow next steps: create the package `eu.albertomorales.training.acmebank.controller`, add the class `PongController` to it and import the class `Pong`.